 Alexander Hamilton wrote Col. Ludington: “I congratulate you on the Danbury expedition.
 The stores destroyed have been purchased at a pretty high price to the enemy.”
-This points to the success of the battle, requiring a forewarning to accomplish.
+This points to the success of the battle, which a forewarning accomplished.

 Sybil received personal thanks from both Gen. George Washington and Gen. Rochambeau, the French commander fighting with the Americans.
 This is some of the documentation used by Martha Lamb and others to establish the authenticity of Sybil Ludington, story.